csc510-group11/FashionRecommender/archive/project2/repository_rubric.md

 ### Repository Rubric

-- The project repo **MUST** have a branch called `MAIN`.
-Groups will be assessed via their commit history (seen under "Insights") in `MAIN`.
-Projects where all group members are not actively making commits will lose marks, or the offending student may be expelled from the group.
-- Groups need to maintain an active discussion in some online forum.
-GitHub issue reports will be fun.
-Optionally, students can request a Discord channel.
-Projects where all group members are not active in discussions will either lose marks, or the offending student may be expelled from the group.

-Each team starts with full marks but **loses** 0.33 marks for missing items:

 |Notes|Evidence|Score|
 |-----|---------|--|
 |Workload is spread over the whole team (one team member is often Xtimes more productive than the others... --|[https://github.com/csc510-group11/FashionRecommender/commits](https://github.com/csc510-group11/FashionRecommender/commits) | 3